Gwen Stefani Targets Blake Shelton’s Ex-Wife Miranda Lambert

 Shelton even went as far as comparing Gwen Stefani to a Santa Claus.
 But no – the country singer is not trying to say that Stefani isn’t real.
 On the contrary, the No Doubt singer is very real for Shelton, who says Stefani knows if he’s good or bad, so he has the motivation to be good.

 Gwen Stefani and Shelton have now been together for 15 months, having met on the set of The Voice back in 2015.
-Shelton’s comments about Stefani came just days after his guest appearance at The Ellen DeGeneres Show, where the country singer – surprise, surprise – also talked about his loved one, according to People magazine.
+Shelton’s comments about Stefani came just days after his guest appearance on The Ellen DeGeneres Show, where the country singer – surprise, surprise – also talked about his loved one, according to People magazine.

 When Shelton started gushing about Gwen Stefani during his chat with Ellen DeGeneres, nobody was even a tiny bit surprised.
 Declaring that he “loves” talking about the No Doubt singer, Shelton revealed that he wasn’t sure if they could become an item at first.